-Two AUSTRAC SES officers will serve as permanent senior advisors to assist the committee in its functions.
-These officers will be appointed by the CEO.
+One AUSTRAC SES officer will serve as a permanent senior advisor to assist the committee in its functions.
+This officer will be appointed by the CEO.

-To promote the independent nature of the committee, the following officials of AUSTRAC are excluded from serving as senior advisors:
+To promote the independent nature of the committee, the following official of AUSTRAC is excluded from serving as a senior advisor: